The Light of truth:

 Richard Hunt

-Hunt has been a major figure in American art for decades.
-Born in Chicago, his prolific work is inspired by his African-American heritage.
-He has received numerous prestigious awards and held important positions such as being one of the first artists to serve on the National Counil on the Arts.
-"He's an educator and has completed more public sculptures than any other artist in the country."
-To learn more about Richard Hunt visit his website.
+Hunt was a major figure in American art for decades.
+Born in Chicago, his prolific work was inspired by his African-American heritage.
+He received numerous prestigious awards and held important positions such as being one of the first artists to serve on the National Council on the Arts.
+"He's an educator and has completed more public sculptures than any other artist in the country."1 To learn more about Richard Hunt visit his website.

 Featured Upcoming Events

-World Premiere of The Light of Truth: Richard Hunt’s Monument to Ida B. Wells at the 25th Anniversary of EBERTFEST
+We’re honored to be Premiering The Light of Truth: Richard Hunt’s Monument to Ida B. Wells at the 60th Annual Chicago International Film Festival this year!

 awards_03